 Spinal pain is one of the most common reasons for people to consult an osteopath.
 This does not mean we only treat backs, far from it.
 A caseload in an osteopathic clinic is always unpredictable; however spinal pain tends to be a constant complaint from people of all ages, from school children having neck and hands pain caused by using mobile phones or tablets for long hours, or the air traffic controller suffering from headaches and neck pain by staring at a screen seven hours a day, the lorry driver with lower back buttock and leg pain after spending long hours seated, or the health conscious who happens to develop excruciating pain after bending forward to tie up his shoe laces.

-What I have learn after twenty four years in practice, is that the causes of back pain are many; every case being unique in its presentation.
-Back pain can mask psychological disorders or something more serious, or in the majority of cases, is just a simple mechanical pain easily corrected with standard osteopathic techniques, exercise and if needed acupuncture.
+What I have learn after twenty five years in practice, is that a variety of issues may result in back pain.
+Every case being unique in its presentation.
+Back pain can mask psychological disorders or something more serious, and in the majority of cases, may be caused by mechanical problems in the structural body, such as non freely moving spine, muscle imbalances, faulty posture among others.
+Those structural problems can be corrected with standard osteopathic techniques, exercise, and can be supplemented with acupuncture if needed.

 2. ) The osteopathic care of children from birth to adulthood: